• Home /

 6. Don’t Only Speak To One Mortgage Lender

-According to a Freddie Mac study, the majority of first-time home buyers talk to one mortgage lender only – even as they admit comparison shopping will save them money.
+According to a Freddie Mac study, most first-time home buyers talk to one mortgage lender only – even as they admit comparison shopping will save them money.

 So, why don’t consumers comparison shop?
 Nobel Prize winner Richard Thaler says it’s because of irrational consumer behaviors.